 Neighbourhood Shopping Policy.
-Is the policy used by the Borough Valuer when managing the Council's retail properties.
+The policy used by the Council's Department of Property Services when managing the Council's retail properties.
 The Policy sets out those issues which the Council will use when deciding on what lessee to select.
 This includes financial matters, tenant mix of the area and type of use.